 - Some subgroups of the population are very different from other subgroups.

 - It is essential to minimize sampling error.

 - A comparative analysis of the strata is desired.

 Solve your research challenges with simple-to-create surveys that provide complex, real-time insights.
-Leverage custom point-and-click logic, advanced question types, and integrations and create mature, complex research models for choice-based research, consumer research, and more.
+Leverage custom point-and-click logic, advanced question types, and integrations and create mature, complex research models for choice-based, consumer, and more research.